 Owners of 2012 Express Cargo trims would much prefer to work their vans rather than talk about them.
 Suffice to say that the number of Express Cargo vans eminently noticeable along the highways and byways of the U.S. are a fitting tribute to owner satisfaction and loyalty.
 It would stand to reason this behemoth wouldn’t be around for 17 years if folks found it seriously wanting in performance or utility.

-Talk about the 2012 Chevrolet Express Cargo
+What's your take on the 2012 Chevrolet Express Cargo?

 Chevrolet Express Cargo Questions